Jenny2443/Jenny2443/README.md

 ### Hi there 👋
-👋🏻 I'am Jennifer, currently a Computer Science student at UPM
+👋🏻 I'am Jennifer, currently a Computer Science student at UPM (Polytechnic University of Madrid)

 🌱 I’m currently learning programming languages like Java, Python...